-- Open the downloaded .dmg file.
+Step 1.
+Open the downloaded .dmg file.

-- Drag the Disk Drill icon into the Applications folder.
+Step 2.
+Drag the Disk Drill icon into the Applications folder.

-- Wait until all data is copied.
+Step 3.
+Wait until all data is copied.

 You can now open the Applications folder and double-click on Disk Drill to launch it.
 When you first launch Disk Drill, you will be asked to confirm your decision.
 This happens with every third-party app, and all you need to do is click Open.

-The last slide gives you the option to enter your Disk Drill PRO activation code, so take advantage of it if you have one.
 Before you can start using Disk Drill, you will need to enter your admin password otherwise Disk Drill won’t be able to scan your system.